A not-for-profit artist residency located on Brier Island, Nova Scotia.

 Brier Island is located on the Western-most tip of Nova Scotia (Canada).
 There are a few ways to get there:

-1. Get to Saint-John (New Brunswick) and take the Bay Ferry to Digby NS (2 1/2 hrs).
-From Digby, it’s an easy 60km drive down the scenic Digby neck with two short (free) ferry rides.
+2. By car and ferry from Saint John (NB): Go to Saint-John (New Brunswick) and take the Fundy Rose ferry from Saint John (NB) to Digby NS (2 1/2 hrs, operated by Bay Ferries).
+From Digby, it’s an easy 60km drive down the scenic Digby neck with two 10 minute ferry rides that are free.

-3. If you’re coming from the US, go to Bar Harbour (ME) and take the Cat ferry to Yarmouth (3 1/2 hrs) and then make your way to Brier Island (4 hrs).
+3. By car and ferry from Bar Harbor, Maine: If you’re coming from the US, go to Bar Harbor (ME) and take the Cat ferry to Yarmouth (3 1/2 hrs) and then make your way to Brier Island (3 1/2 hrs).